Reducing Belief Deviation in Reinforcement Learning for Active Reasoning: Experiments

 To better understand whether the agents learn the generalizable policies for active reasoning, we further evaluate \proj under distribution shifts in two representative tasks: {CircuitDecoding (CD)} and {Preference Estimation (PE)}.
 In CD, we vary two key factors relative to training: the number of hidden circuits (training uses 2, we test up to 4) and the candidate pool size (training uses 10, we test up to 30).
 In PE, we vary the number of reference movies (training uses 10, we test 5-30) and the sampling distribution of their scores (training uses uniform, we test skewed side distributions).

 The results are given in Table~\ref{tab:ood}.
 Across all OOD settings, \proj consistently improves over vanilla PPO.
-In CD, although accuracy drops as the task becomes harder with larger candidate pools or more hidden circuits, the relative gains from \proj remain pronounced, reaching +10.8\% with 25 candidates and +15.0\% with 3 circuits.
-In PE, performance varies non-monotonically with reference size, where moderate contexts (e.g., $S=20$) achieve the best results (+12.7\%).
-Too few references increase the ambiguity of preference estimation, while too many introduce noise and redundancy, making the agent more prone to entering the BTR.
-Similarly, for reference sampling, \proj delivers improvements across all conditions, with the largest margin under max-skewed sampling (+10.7\%).
-Overall, these results show that \proj consistently enhances OOD robustness across diverse settings, evven in more challenging regimes where the distribution deviates largely from the training.
+In CD, although accuracy drops as the task becomes harder with larger candidate pools or more hidden circuits, the gains from \proj remain substantial, reaching $\uparrow$ 10.8 points with 25 candidates and $\uparrow$ 15.0 points with 3 circuits.
+In PE, performance varies non-monotonically with the reference size, where moderate contexts (\textit{e.g.}, $S=20$) achieve the best results ($\uparrow$ 12.7 points).
+We conjecture that too few references increase the ambiguity of preference estimation, {while too many may introduce noise and redundancy, which may in turn exacerbate belief-trap dynamics.} {See Appendix~\ref{app:ref_size} for an empirical evidence}.
+Similarly, for reference sampling, \proj yields improvements across all conditions, with the largest margin observed under max-skewed sampling.
+Overall, these results show that \proj consistently enhances OOD robustness across diverse settings, even in more challenging regimes where the distribution deviates substantially from the training.